sixhobbits/hugoblog/content/posts/2021-01-january-retrospective.md

 We were lucky to find an experienced editor with a background in publishing who had experience with machine learning content too.
 She joined us for the last week of January and is continuing part time in February.

-We also agreed to retainers with several more freelancers, and have several more in the pipeline, notably a front-end expert (which is where my own knowledge is most clearly in the ‘enough to be dangerous’ territory).
+We also agreed to retainers with several more freelancers, notably a front-end expert (which is where my own knowledge is most clearly in the ‘enough to be dangerous’ territory), and we have several more in the pipeline.

 ## No new clients